 6. Rolf’s Restaurant, 281 3rd Ave, Manhattan

-There are a few different Christmas-themed restaurants in NYC during the winter season, but the best well-known one is Rolf’s Restaurant.
+There are a few different Christmas-themed restaurants in NYC during the winter season, but the most well-known one is Rolf’s Restaurant.

 However, they’re the most popular at Christmas because they’re known for their over-the-top, ultra-elaborate decorations – they start decorating in September and keep the decor until springtime.